 Uniform Lifetime Table - use this if your spouse is not your sole beneficiary or your spouse is not more than 10 years younger

-Single Life Expectancy Table - use this if you are a beneficiary of an account (an inherited IRA)
+Single Life Expectancy Table - use this if you are a beneficiary of an account (an inherited IRA), but not the owner's surviving spouse and sole beneficiary.

 You can download and complete the appropriate worksheet to calculate your RMD using the table that fits your situation.